About Water Certificate of Compliance

 - A DOSS Compliance qualified and registered plumber will come to your property in Cape Town to do the inspection.

-- If the installation complies with regulations and by-laws, we will issue your certificate at no additional cost to the inspection fee.
+- If the installation complies with regulations and by-laws, we issue your certificate at no additional cost to the inspection fee.

 - If the installation does not meet the regulations and by-laws, we will formulate a report and quote you on any necessary repairs.